webgriffe/SyliusClerkPlugin/README.md

 So, to customize the feed generation you can replace these implementations using the common Symfony techniques to do so (see [here](https://symfony.com/doc/current/bundles/override.html#services-configuration)).

+## Put Clerk on your frontend pages

+Work in progress.

 ## Contributing

 To contribute you need to: